 And if you think a tooth extraction is less painful, listen to this:

-According to the Opens new tab to American Association of Endodontics website American Association of Endodontics, patients who experience root canals are six times more likely to describe it as painless compared to those who have a tooth extracted
+According to the American Association of Endodontics……This text is linked to the website for The American Association of Endodontics and opens in a new window……, patients who experience root canals are six times more likely to describe it as painless compared to those who have a tooth extracted

 To avoid tooth pain, we recommend visiting your dentist for regular checkups and cleanings.
 They will be able to notice any initial signs and treat your tooth before symptoms flare-up.